6 Things BMW Owners Must Know

 1. Use Recommended Oil

 If you love your BMW, you are already using the recommended BMW engine oil.
-Besides synthetic oil, make sure to use a quality filter or, even better, a Genuine BMW oil filter.
+In addition to synthetic oil, make sure to use a quality filter or, even better, a Genuine BMW oil filter.
 BMW oil filters are inexpensive when bought online.

-Many BMW owners mistake using the recommended BMW Synthetic oil but go for a cheap oil filter.
-Filters designed to be used with conventional oil tend to restrict oil flow and become ineffective after 3,000 miles.
+Many BMW owners mistake using the recommended BMW Synthetic oil and use a cheap oil filter.
+Filters designed for conventional oil tend to restrict oil flow and become ineffective after 3,000 miles.
 It’s worth spending an extra five bucks for the right oil filter.

 2. Premium Gasoline Only

 BMW and other luxury vehicles require premium gasoline.
-You shouldn’t cut corners and use regular gas on it.
-A higher octane (91 or 93 Octane) fuel is required to avoid pre-detonation of gasoline.
+You shouldn’t cut corners and use regular gas on them.
+A higher octane (91 or 93 Octane) fuel is required to avoid gasoline pre-detonation.

-You may get away using regular fuel a couple of times, but use regular fuel for an extended period, and you are sure to shorten the life of your BMW engine.
+You may get away with using regular fuel a couple of times, but using regular fuel for an extended periodwill surely shorten the life of your BMW engine.
 When you hear the BMW engine knock, you will regret saving a few bucks at the pump.

 3. Quality Parts

 It’s okay to use aftermarket parts but ensure quality.
 Not all aftermarket BMW parts are created equal.
 BMW is called the ultimate driving machine for a reason.
-Part of that reason is that they have the best braking system.
-One of the key reasons why BMW stops so well is because they use softer brake pads.
+Part of that reason is that it has the best braking system.
+One key reason why BMW stops so well is that it uses softer brake pads.
 Softer material means quicker wear.

-The brake pads will be frequent routine maintenance items for many of you.
+The brake pads will be a frequent routine maintenance item for many of you.
 You know who you are.
 You should plan on replacing the rotors at the same time.

 4. Keep it stock